edwardyoon/heimdallr/README.md

 `% sbt run`

-To setup websocket load balancer, you can use Apache2 HTTPD and ws_tunnel module
+To setup websocket load balancer, you can use Apache2 HTTPD with proxy modules.
+Enable modules with following command: `sudo a2enmod proxy proxy_http proxy_wstunnel proxy_balancer lbmethod_byrequests`

+And edit the virtual host file like below:

 ```
 <VirtualHost *:80>